 If you would like to practice on your own, or are eager to try new things please check out this link.
 It's a fantastic resource for you!

 You are always welcome to ask for extra help after our lesson is over.

 This graphic should be helpful (maybe save it to your phone for handy reference?)

 You can really speed yourself up if you learn the keyboard shortcuts too...

-Students are also asked to triple check that you have access to the Y: drive and that you have created the appropriate folder with your last name in the student folder.
+Students are also asked to triple check that you have access to your OneDrive and that you have created the appropriate folders to keep your work organzied..

 Students are to: 1) Fill out this form with your intended stream and map out what projects you are intending on completing (remember at least one from each category for a total of 200 pts.
 You may repeat categories to reach this total).